BitcoinUnlimited/BUIP/BUIP-UAHF/buip-uahf-technical-spec.md

 the risk of an attack block constructed much larger.
 TBD if this requirement should be amended to include that rule.

 ### REQ-4-1 (set EB to minimum of 8MB at fork)

-If BUIP055 is not disabled (see REQ-DISABLE) and the MTP of a block is greater than or equal to the activation time, the client shall set EB to the maximum of 8,000,000 (bytes) and the user's configured EB.
+If BUIP-UAHF is not disabled (see REQ-DISABLE) and the MTP of a block is greater than or equal to the activation time, the client shall set EB to the maximum of 8,000,000 (bytes) and the user's configured EB.